Benefits of cooking with kids

 Your school-age child will probably love helping in the kitchen and making menu suggestions.

-This is also a good age to involve your child in choosing fruit, vegies and other foods for mealtimes.
+This is also a good age to involve your child in choosing fruit, vegies, meat, beans and other foods for mealtimes.
 You can teach your child about which fruits and vegies are in season.

-At this age, your child can also help to choose and pack her own healthy lunch box.
+At this age, your child can help to choose and pack her own healthy lunch box.

 When you include your child in choosing and preparing food like this, he’s more likely to eat the food you’ve made together.

-You can now try more complex kitchen creations, such as:
+You and your child can now try more complex kitchen creations like:

 - vegetable or chicken stir-fry